Accommodation in London

 If you do not get this information you should request it from your landlord or letting agent.
 If they still refuse to give you this information you can apply to your local county court to either get the deposit paid back or make your landlord/letting agent put the deposit in one of the schemes.

-The Student Support Office can help with initial enquiries and can refer you to the University of London Housing Service.
+The Student Support Team can help with initial enquiries and can refer you to the University of London Housing Service

 From the 1 June 2019 most tenancy related fees are now banned by law.
 This includes things like references, administration, credit and immigration checks, and renewing your tenancy when your fixed-term contract ends.

-If you are asked to pay a fee please speak with the Student Support Office or the University of London Housing Service.
+If you are asked to pay a fee please speak with the University of London Housing Service.

 Unfortunately, students can experience difficulties when renting accommodation.
 The types of problems students encounter include:

-If you encounter any of the above or have any other difficulties you may wish to seek expert advice as to what are your rights as a tenant.
+If you have any of the above or have any other problems, you may seek expert advice on your rights as a tenant.
 The following organisations will be able to assist:

 University of London Housing Service